adrianbj/ProcessMigrator/README.md

 ##What it can migrate

-###Fields and Templates Only option
 * Fields, templates, and page content for all field types including:
-    * All text/number/date based fields
+    * All standard field types, including RTE with the PageLinkAbstractor module installed.
-    * File/Image fields
+    * File/Image fields including the actual files/images
-    * Repeaters fields
+    * Repeaters fields and all their required fields, templates, and content
-    * Page fields (and the pages that make up their selectable content)
+    * Page fields (and the pages, templates, and fields that make up their selectable content)
-    * Fieldsets

-###Everything including page data option
-* Can migrate full page content/data for all the above field types, except File and Image
+    * Multilanguage versions of field content
+    * The template .php files.
+It even grabs the appropriate file if you are using the "Alternate Template Filename" setting.
+NB the templates directory on the destination PW installation must be writable for these to be imported.

 ##Notes
 * It supports multi-language fields, but you should make sure to have language support already installed on the destination installation before running the import